Can you use WordPress categories and tags to improve your website’s SEO? That is the question we will explore in this post.

 By the way, you don’t have to do this for every single taxonomy page.
 While you can do it, for the beginning it’s best to focus on your most important pages.

-4. Add an SEO Title and Description
+4. Add an SEO Title and Description to Your WordPress Site

 If you want to take this further and really turn taxonomy pages into landing pages, you can also add an custom SEO title and description to them.
 SEO plugins like Yoast SEO allow you to do so with ease so you can actually target specific keywords with your category and tag archive pages.